CodyKlingler/CycleStatisticTool/README.md

 This code is for my 2021 senior project, the Cycle Statistic Tool (CST).
 The CST is composed of two microcontrollers that collect and relay information about a cycling trip via Bluetooth Low Energy (BLE).
 This information is displayed on on a eink display that is mounted on the handlebars, but can also be displayed and recorded by a seperate mobile app.
 My [senior project partner](https://github.com/Jacob-Hoff-man/) wrote a [mobile app](https://github.com/Jacob-Hoff-man/Companion) in Xamarin with a database in SQLite.

-The code needs a bit of polishing and commenting because it was rushed to meet a deadline, but it works and is fairly maintainable.
+The code needs a bit of polishing and commenting because it was rushed to meet a deadline, but it works and is maintainable.
 My next step in the project will be to clean this up as you can see in the TODO section.